 His writing has appeared in The New York Times, Newsweek, Foreign Policy, Boston Review, Guernica, The Washington Post, The Economic Times, The Guardian, Scroll India, The Nation, and many other publications.
 His first article for The New York Times, "Butter Chicken in Ahmedabad," explored the politics of eating meat in India.

-He has received fellowships from the MacDowell Colony, where he was the inaugural co-recipient of the Anne Cox Chambers fellowship for long-form journalism, as well as from the Mesa Refuge, the Djerassi Resident Arts Program, the Norman Mailer Center, and the San Francisco Writers’ Grotto.
-He is a proud alumnus of the VONA workshop for writers of color.
+He has received fellowships and support from the MacDowell Colony, where he was the inaugural co-recipient of the Anne Cox Chambers fellowship for long-form journalism, as well as from the Mesa Refuge, the Djerassi Resident Arts Program, the Norman Mailer Center, the San Francisco Writers’ Grotto, and Bread Loaf.
+He is a 2017 Kundiman fellow, as well as a AiR New Voices Scholar.

 He previously served in the US Congress, where he was a senior foreign policy aide to Congressman Keith Ellison (D-MN), and worked at Amnesty International, where he was the Advocacy Director for the Middle East and North Africa.